 What to look for in processed foods, and what do I mean by keep it simple?
 It isn’t necessary to know every single additive, preservative, or chemical that is found in processed foods, but there are some that are worthy of knowing, or at least spotting in the ingredient list on food labels.
 I, without fail, read the ingredient list of everything I purchase because it’s just good sense to know what I’m putting in my body.
 Granted, I’ve been known to overlook a couple things here and there in certain situations (which I’m not recommending), but I still read the list.
 Then I know I’m making an educated decision as to whether I want to consume it.
 I haven’t learned and memorized every toxic chemical that’s hidden in food, but I’m familiar with some of the worst and most common.
 Often, I don’t even read the entire ingredient list once I’ve spotted one or more from the list below.
 While very small quantities may not hurt me, it ALL adds up, especially over time.
-We aren’t treating our bodies right if we overlook everything often, most of the time, or all the time.
+We aren’t treating our bodies right if we overlook it often, most of the time, or all the time.

 THE SHORT LIST OF THINGS TO AVOID

 A more detailed list is below, but here is the abbreviated list of some ingredients I watch for.
 If a food/food-like substance contains one of the following, it lets me know that it’s processed.
 I know that the food/food-like substance simply isn’t necessary or nutritious, and in fact, is harmful to my body.
 This is one of my favorite quotes because it’s so simple, easy to remember, and almost always the case.
 “Every time you eat or drink, you are either feeding disease or fighting it.” – Heather Morgan